uditgaurav/hce-api-template/README.md

 res=$(echo $cmd)
 if [ "$res" != "$expectedProbeSuccessPercentage" ]; then
-    echo "The probe success percentage is: $res, expected probe sucess percentage: $expectedProbeSuccessPercentage" exit 1 fi
+    echo "The probe success percentage is: $res, expected probe success percentage: $expectedProbeSuccessPercentage" exit 1 fi

-echo "The probe success percentage is equal to expected probe success percentage" exit 0
+echo "The probe success percentage is equal to the expected probe success percentage" exit 0
 ```